ragavalliommi/online-bakery-store/README.md

 ### Running the project

   - Start your local MySQL cluster.
-  - Run the SQL script present in "DB_OBS.sql" inside the "/DB" folder inside the project directory.
+  - Run the SQL script present in "DB_final.sql" inside the "/DB" folder inside the project directory.
   - Clone the repository
   - Open the project in Eclipse editor.
   - Download Apache Tomcat 9.x